Could increasing funding for students with disabilities be the key to economic growth, reducing the school to prison pipeline, and ending ableism?

 Would fully funding IDEA create economic growth?

 Students have evidence to show that providing funding for IDEA would create economic growth by improving the education of students with disabilities.
 Fully funding IDEA would help students meet more demanding standards, provide more materials and staff, and pay for a wide variety of necessary programs.
 Research shows that improving educational outcomes causes long-term economic growth.
 Economic growth can benefit standard of living in multiple ways, even with small levels of growth.
+Students also must address: is growth the most important priority?
+What negative impacts may come from economic growth?

 Would fully funding IDEA reduce the school to prison pipeline?